Day C1: CTRL - ALT - DEL - Caucasian - CycleBlaze

 The Armenians will have a much different point of view on all this.
 They will say that Artsakh was a democratic republic and was subject to ethnic cleansing after the Azeris took it back.
 But maybe, just maybe, the Armenians also did ethnic cleansing when they occupied it earlier.

 Based on how this trip is going, I'm beginning to rethink my position I took on all this.
 I know it's only been a few days in the country but so far the Aremenian people I have met are not friendly or smiling.
-They seem to have a stick up their ass and are really fucking bitter about this whole thing.
-So in that sense, maybe the Azerbaijani position is the correct one.
-It is their land, they had no say in the matter when Aremenia occupied it, and they were right to take it back
+They seem to be very bitter about this whole thing.
+So in that sense, maybe the Azerbaijan position is the correct one.
+It is their land, they had no say in the matter when Aremenia occupied it, and they were right to take it back.

-They say you're not supposed to judge a country by the people you first meet, but these horrible sons of bitches who ripped me off and treated me like shit on arrival just got me to side with Azerbaijan.
-And it serves them fucking right.
+They say you're not supposed to judge a country by the taxi drivers treated me so poorly on arrival they got me to side with Azerbaijan.

 Finally found this key plug